cloudfoundry/cf-networking-release/src/example-apps/cats-and-dogs/README.md

 ## Frontend
 The frontend serves a form at `http://frontend.bosh-lite.com/`.

-The frontend allows you to enter either a backend HTTP URL whose contents will be fetched and rendered, or a backend UDP server address and request message for the UDP server.
+The frontend allows you to test out container network communication via two methods:

+- connect to the backend via HTTP
+- connect to the backend via UDP

+In either case, the response from the backend to the frontend will be rendered as a web page.

 ### Deploying